sharkdp/diskus/README.md

 ### Via cargo

-If you have Rust 1.29 or higher, you can install `diskus` from source via `cargo`:
+If you have Rust 1.34 or higher, you can install `diskus` from source via `cargo`:
 ```
 cargo install diskus
 ```

+## Windows caveats

+Windows-internal tools such as Powershell, Explorer or `dir` are not respecting hardlinks or junction points when determining the size of a directory. `diskus` does the same and counts such entries multiple times (on Unix systems, multiple hardlinks to a single file are counted just once).

 ## License